alexa/alexa-auto-sdk/platforms/android/ALEXA.md

 ### Handling Speech Output

 The speech synthesizer is responsible for handling Alexa's speech.
 The `SpeechSynthesizer` class extends the abstract `AudioChannel` class.
-This is to separate each audio-capable class on the platform while allowing the engine to control their interactive behaviors.
+This is to separate each audio-capable class on the platform while allowing the Engine to control their interactive behaviors.
 The platform implementation provides a reference to an instance of a *media player* and a *speaker*.
 (The term "speaker" is used here in the sense of "output device") [**Read more about handling media and volume here**](#handling-media-and-volume).

  To implement a custom handler for speech output the `SpeechSynthesizer` class should be extended:

 ```
 public class SpeechSynthesizerHandler extends SpeechSynthesizer
 {
 	// passing in AndroidMediaPlayer
 	public SpeechSynthesizerHandler( Context context, AndroidMediaPlayer mediaPlayer ) {
 		this( context, mediaPlayer, mediaPlayer.getSpeaker() );
     }